-More than 1 million Americans live with Parkinson's disease, a chronic movement disorder that develops in middle to late age, typically around 60, though younger people can also develop Parkinson's; early onset Parkinson's affects individuals between 21 and 50.
-This neurological disease prevents the production of dopamine, a neurotransmitter that helps regulate muscle movement in the body.
+As many as one million Americans live with Parkinson's disease, a chronic movement disorder that develops in middle to late age, typically around 60, though younger people can also develop Parkinson's; early-onset Parkinson's affects individuals between 21 and 50.
+This neurological disease prevents the production of neurotransmitters that help regulate muscle movement in the body.
 Early symptoms of Parkinson's disease are mild and may go unnoticed.
 However, they eventually worsen as the disease progresses.

 Medical professionals divide Parkinson's symptoms into three categories: primary motor symptoms, secondary motor symptoms, and non-motor symptoms.

 A person does not have to present all the symptoms to receive a Parkinson's diagnosis.

 Parkinson's disease symptoms are often vague and non-specific in the early stages and may consist of all three types.
 Early on, the symptoms may come and go.
 Many people describe feeling increasingly exhausted for long periods.
 Others say they feel slower, both mentally and physically.
 Feelings of depression are not unusual.
 Physically active individuals sometimes discover issues during a normal workout.
 A runner may feel their leg does not move in coordination with the rest of their body, for example.
 Another person experiencing early symptoms of Parkinson's may start to shuffle when they walk or develop a lack of movement in their face.
 Another early sign is a mild tremor in the hands or feet and a change in the size of a person's handwriting.
 Sometimes, these early symptoms are more apparent to outside observers than the affected individual.